almin/almin/docs/introduction/principle.md

 It is a actual internal class and almin apply Unit of Work pattern.

 - Unit of Work can stop unintended updating of `StoreGroup`
-- In other word, The user can control updating of `StoreGroup` while some UseCase is executing
+- In other word, The user can control updating of `StoreGroup` while a series of UseCase is executing

 Following figure describe it: